cssconf/blog-content/2015/2015-08-15_a-talk-selection-process-explained/2015-08-15_a-talk-selection-process-explained.md

 * showcase technical excellence, latest research and cutting-edge technologies,
 * provide hands-on knowledge that is both useful for their job and which helps them become better designers and developers,
-* entertain, inspire and encourage them to become active members of a great community.
+* entertain, inspire, and encourage them to become active members of a great community.

 ## 2. Agreeing on criteria for talks
 With the above in mind, we agree on the criteria which guide our first round of voting.
 These criteria, together with explicit details, helpful tips and resources, are also spelled out in our Call for Speakers: